EpicCash/epicbox-nodejs/README.md

 - $ systemctl stop epicbox

-Download epicbox.zip and unzip epicbox, epicboxlib, config.json into /home/epicbox as user: epicbox
+Download epicbox.zip and unzip epicbox and epicboxlib into /home/epicbox as user: epicbox ($ su epicbox)

+Check config.json in .zip for changes and unzip if it needs updating

-In config.json: change "epicbox_domain": "epicbox.your.domain" to your own domain
+In config.json: change "epicbox_domain": "epicbox.your.domain" to your own domain (if updated)

 - $ systemctl start epicbox